esmf-org/esmf/src/addon/ESMX/README.md

 **Subdirectory**<br>
 The ESMX build system builds a component as a Subdirectory.
 The NUOPC cap library listed and all dependency libraries are linked to the ESMX Driver and the include directory is included during ESMX Driver compilation.
 This option is used for components with properly configured subdirectory references.

+**Make**<br>
+The ESMX build system builds a component by calling Make in the component's source directory.
+Once the component is built then the ESMX build system searches for libraries and fortran modules.
+Each library is linked to the ESMX Driver and the fortran module directory is included during ESMX Driver compilation.

 ### Project integration